snowplow/snowplowanalytics.com/_posts/2017-11-10-rdb-loader-r28-released/index.md

     rdb_loader: 0.14.0        # WAS 0.13.0
 {% endhighlight %}

-Als, the schema in storage target configuration need to be updated.
+Also, the schema in storage target configuration need to be updated.

 For Redshift, change to `iglu:com.snowplowanalytics.snowplow.storage/redshift_config/jsonschema/2-1-0` (was `2-0-0`).

 For Postgres, change to `iglu:com.snowplowanalytics.snowplow.storage/postgresql_config/jsonschema/1-1-0` (was `1-0-1`).

+Make sure EMR allows outbound connections on bastion's SSH port and EMR cluster has access to bastion.

 To allow EMR clusters to decrypt and use an SSH key from EC2 Parameter Store, you must: